Trade or keep Laughton? Soft sellers? Dissecting Flyers' outlook at deadline

 They don't want to put young players in overwhelming spots down the stretch.
 Their depth has taken a serious hit on defense and they're inexperienced in net, so maybe they'll look for some insurance.

-But Briere has said he won't be give up top assets for rentals.
+But Briere has said he won't give up top assets for rentals.

 "We're not going to make trades just to make trades," the GM said in January.
 "If there's something that makes sense that we feel makes us better for the future, we'll strongly consider it.
 The one thing that I won't be doing is I won't be trading prime assets just to make a run.
 I'm not going to trade first-, second-round picks."